-A SEP-IRA can't be a Roth IRA.
 Employer contributions to a SEP-IRA won't affect the amount an individual can contribute to a Roth or traditional IRA.

-Unlike regular contributions to a traditional IRA before 2020, contributions under a SEP can be made to participants over age 701⁄2.
-If you are self-employed, you can also make contributions under the SEP for yourself even if you are over age 701⁄2.
-Participants age 72 or over (if age 701⁄2 was attained after December 31, 2019) must take RMDs.
+Unlike regular contributions to a traditional IRA before 2020, contributions under a SEP can be made to participants over age 701/2.
+If you are self-employed, you can also make contributions under the SEP for yourself even if you are over age 701/2.
+Participants age 72 or over (if age 701/2 was reached after December 31, 2019) must take RMDs.

 Note.
-Individuals who reach age 72 after December 31, 2022, may delay receiving their required minimum distribution until April 1 of the year following the year in which they turn age 73.
+Individuals who reach age 72 after December 31, 2022, may delay receiving their RMDs until April 1 of the year following the year in which they reach age 73.